-I’ve noticed homeowners are especially intimidated when it comes to mobile home ceilings.
+I’ve noticed homeowners are especially intimidated when it comes to a mobile home ceiling.
 If you know your way around a toolbox and have had a few construction projects under your belt you should be able to replace your mobile home ceiling with drywall as long as you have some help and/or the right tools.

 Replacing mobile home ceilings is a difficult topic to try to cover because there are so many variables but we’ve pulled together a few good tips that should help you replace your mobile home ceilings with drywall.